Have you any objective evidence to demonstrate such competence?

 Reason 2: The requirements of ISO 9001:2015 Clause 9.2 Internal Audits

-Could someone auditing the effectiveness of the implementation of procedures alone fulfil the requirements here?
+Could someone auditing the effectiveness of the implementation of procedures alone fulfill the requirements here?
 Sub-clause 9.2.1 a) 2) requires audit evidence on whether the QMS/EMA conforms to ‘the requirements of this International Standard’.

-Without training, it is unlikely that an internal auditor will understand the requirements relating to policy, processes, procedures and other documentation (including records).
+Without training, it is unlikely that an internal auditor will understand the requirements relating to policy, processes, procedures, and other documentation (including records).

 Reason 3: The requirements of ISO 9001:2015 Clause 7.2 Competence